-6) Video Sample OR Personal Statement.
-Applicants must submit a 1 to 2 minute video sample of their work OR if they do not have any sample a 1 to 2 page paper explaining their interest in the program and what they hope to achieve with this degree in their professional career.
+- Video Sample or Personal Statement.
+Applicants must submit a one to two minute video sample of their work or if they do not have any sample a one to two page paper explaining their interest in the program and what they hope to achieve with this degree in their professional career.
 Video samples may be submitted through the application website and Vimeo or YouTube samples are preferred.

-7) Resume.
-A resume detailing the applicant's work and academic experience is required.
+- Résumé.
+A résumé detailing the applicant's work and academic experience is required.

-8) Interview.
-After all application documents are received and academic requirements are met, the program director and academic committee will schedule an on-campus interview (when feasible) or schedule a phone or skype interview.
+- Interview.
+After all application documents are received and academic requirements are met, the program director and academic committee will schedule an on-campus interview (when feasible) or schedule a phone or Skype interview.

 - TOEFL.
 The Test of English as Foreign Language (TOEFL) is required for international students.